psrenergy/Anneal.jl/docs/src/interface.md

 # A new Sampler

-This guide aims to provide be a Tutorial on how to implement new sampler interfaces using [Anneal.jl](https://github.com/psrenergy/Anneal.jl).
+This guide aims to provide a tutorial on how to implement new sampler interfaces using [Anneal.jl](https://github.com/psrenergy/Anneal.jl).
 There are basically three paths to follow, each one depending on the desired level of control over the wrapper's behaviour.

 ## The `@anew` macro